ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 - Or, the target symbol and relocated place are in separate sections input to the linker.
 - Or, the target symbol is undefined (external to the link unit).

-In all other cases a linker shall diagnose an error if relocation cannot be effected without a veneer.
-A linker generated veneer may corrupt registers ``c16`` and the condition flags, but must preserve all other registers.
+In all other cases a linker shall diagnose an error if a relocation cannot be effected without a veneer.
+A linker generated veneer may corrupt register ``c16`` and the condition flags, but must preserve all other registers.
 Linker veneers may be needed for a number of reasons, including, but not limited to:

 - Interworking: The branch source and target symbol are in different execution states(A64/C64).
 - Range Extension: The branch source and target symbol are in C64 execution state and the target is outside the addressable span of the branch instruction (+/- 128MB).
-- Target address will not be known until run time, or the target address might be pre-empted.
+- The target address will not be known until run time, or the target address might be pre-empted.

 Long branches with 64-bit range are not supported yet for range extensions or for interworking.
 Interworking between ABIs are not supported yet.